atheobold/Greenwood_Book/docs/01-preface.md

 varies across different levels of the categorical variable.
 In Chapter
-\@ref(chapter9), connections among all the methods used for quantitative responses are discussed, showing that they all have the same foundation, beacause they are all linear models \index{model!linear}.
+\@ref(chapter9), connections among all the methods used for quantitative responses are discussed, showing that they all have the same foundation, because they are all linear models \index{model!linear}.
 We also show how the methods discussed can be applied to a suite of new problems using a set of case studies and how that relates to further extensions of the methods.